OF RIVER AND LOST LANDS[2011 – 2021]

-‘Of river and Lost lands’ is a series of photographs, presented at times as a audio-visual installation, that depicts a gray, melancholic landscape by the river Padma in Bangladesh.
+‘Of river and Lost lands’ is a series of photographs, that depicts a grey, melancholic landscape of river Padma (Ganges) in Bangladesh.

-The days are overcast and filled with haze, creating timelessness in the atmosphere of these villages.
 Over the years the river has changed its course.
 When the monsoon arrives and the river runs fast.
 The lands get washed away and disappears.
-Riverbank erosion generally creates much more suffering than other natural hazards like flooding.
-While flooding routinely destroys crops and damages property, erosion results in loss of farm and homestead land.
+While flooding routinely destroys crops and damages property, River erosion results in loss of home and land.

 This extensive series is marked by an overcast atmosphere, and by isolated figures either coming to terms with what has passed or awaiting the next deluge.
 In Protick’s steady and intent observation, these places feel sacred and calm, the horizon disappears as the skies blend with the water thus creating a theatrical background for the characters.
 Of River and Lost Lands keenly mixes a grandeur of place with a consistent hints of intimacy.
 Most places seen in these photographs do not exist any more.
 As a result, the photographs survive as visual documents of these vanished lands.